 Measuring Success

-Monitor hashtag usage, comments, and shares on social media platforms as these metrics indicate student participation in posting articles and joining discussions.
-Digital literacy growth measurements reveal skill development from tool usage.
+Track hashtag usage, comment frequency, and shares on social media platforms.
+These metrics show student participation in posts, articles, and discussions.
+Digital literacy growth reflects skills development from interactive educational media and tool usage.

 Governance & Digital Citizenship